A visual introduction to information theory: Channel coding

-It is worth noting that extended noisy channels still have some inputs that are especially noisy and especially noiseless, as well as those the are more or less overlapping.
-For example, the extended noisy channel input that corresponds to using the most noisy input of the non-extended channel for each transmission still may be much noisier than the average extended channel input.
-Outliers like this don't go away as $N \rightarrow \infty$, they simply cease to matter because they are outnumbered.
-However, since we can never actually have an infinite block length in practice, in many situations information transmission can do better than a fixed, random encoder, by shifting more probable messages onto less noisy, less-overlapping inputs.
+Extended noisy channels still have some inputs with especially noisy outputs and some with especially quiet outputs, as well as those that are more or less overlapping.
+For example, the extended noisy channel input that corresponds to using the input with the noisiest outputs from the non-extended channel for each transmission still may have much noisier outputs than the average extended channel input.
+Outliers like this don't go away as $N \rightarrow \infty$; they simply cease to matter because they are outnumbered.

+However, since we can never actually have an infinite block length in practice, in many situations information transmission can do better than a fixed, random encoder, by shifting more probable messages onto inputs with less noisy, less-overlapping outputs.
 This is possible because when $N$ is not infinite, any redundant source will not produce equally probable messages.
 How to do this in practice will be explored in the next section.